Stronza lab

 Erin earned her BA in Ecology & Evolutionary Biology at Princeton University and her PhD in Ecology and Evolutionary Biology at Texas A&M University (co-advised by Lee Fitzgerald & Amanda Stronza).
 She completed her doctoral research on elephant landscape use and human-elephant interactions in the western Okavango Panhandle of Botswana as part of the TAMU Applied Biodiversity Science Program and the Ecoexist Project.
 Her research continues to focus on landscape ecology and connectivity, and she has applied this to a variety of conservation and management issues, including wildlife populations and movement, invasive species proliferation, and wildfire spread.

-Dr. Mike Petriello
+Dr. Michael Petriello

 Mike is an interdisciplinary conservation social scientist with a diverse background in wildlife sciences, forestry, and environmental anthropology.
 He received his B.S. in biology and M.S. in Forestry from Northern Arizona University.
 He also holds a Ph.D. in Recreation, Park and Tourism Sciences from Texas A&M University from his work with Amanda and the Applied Biodiversity Science program.
 His experiences with farmers (campesinos) in Latin America drove him to pursue a career dedicated to understanding the roles, representation, and contributions of underrepresented cultures to conservation.
 This focus motivates all of his work ranging from campesino hunting cultures and empowerment to knowledge co-production.